-You can use the Public Access to view and comment on a planning application.
-It is a dynamic system constantly being updated with incoming information including plans, technical reports, responses from consultees, comments from the general public, full details of the Council's ultimate decision and details of any appeal to the Secretary of State.
+You can use the planning application Public Access platform to view and comment on a planning application.
+It is regularly updated with the latest information including plans, technical reports, responses from consultees, comments from members of the public, full details of the Council's decisions and details of any appeal to the Secretary of State.